 FROM signoz_traces.distributed_traces_v3_resource

-WHERE (simpleJSONExtractString(labels, 'service.name') = 'myservice')
+WHERE (simpleJSONExtractString(labels, 'service.name') = 'my-service')

 AND seen_at_ts_bucket_start BETWEEN $start_timestamp - 1800 AND $end_timestamp